 Early History of the Chesbrowe family

 This web page shows only a small excerpt of our Chesbrowe research.
-Another 226 words (16 lines of text) covering the years 1594, 1667 and 1649 are included under the topic Early Chesbrowe History in all our PDF Extended History products and printed products wherever possible.
+Another 105 words (8 lines of text) covering the years 1594, 1667, 1649, 1430, 1427 and 1431 are included under the topic Early Chesbrowe History in all our PDF Extended History products and printed products wherever possible.

 Chesbrowe Spelling Variations

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Chesbrowe have been found, including Chesbrough, Cheesebourgh, Cheesbrough, Cheseborough, Chesebrough and many more.

 Early Notables of the Chesbrowe family (pre 1700)

 Another 51 words (4 lines of text) are included under the topic Early Chesbrowe Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Chesbrowe family

 Families began migrating abroad in enormous numbers because of the political and religious discontent in England.
 Often faced with persecution and starvation in England, the possibilities of the New World attracted many English people.
 Although the ocean trips took many lives, those who did get to North America were instrumental in building the necessary groundwork for what would become for new powerful nations.
 Some of the first immigrants to cross the Atlantic and come to North America bore the name Chesbrowe, or a variant listed above: William Cheesebrough who settled in Boston Massachusetts and later moved to Salem, with his wife Anne, daughter Sarah, and three sons, Peter, Samuel, and Nathanial, in 1630..